-Back in May, GrindTV reached out to us on Instagram asking to feature an interior progress photo of the bus.
-They asked us a few questions about the bus tiny home conversion project process including what we thought the hardest part was.
+We’ve been asked several times about what we thought the hardest part was about our bus conversion project and build.
 At the time, hands down, it was the logistics: the glamour-less problem solving involved in parking, registering, insuring, and storing our 31 foot rolling post-apocalyptic garbage mobile.
 YOU try walking into a small town in Maine and registering a 1989 Chevy B6P retired prison bus/mobile command center!
 Blank stare.
 Eye rolling galore.
 Thankfully, I rarely take no for an answer in life. 🙂

 We needed to take advantage of the warmer weather while we had it and protect the bus for the upcoming winter.
 Though we had an idea of the challenge ahead, you can’t accurately predict how these things will go until you dive in and start working.
 The events leading up to prep & paint were much simpler, entertaining PEANUTS compared to spending multiple 12 hour days sanding, grinding, cleaning, treating, prepping, taping, etc. We could have easily cut corners, but that’s not our style.